XuXaO415/Capstone_1.2/readme.md

 ```
 http://127.0.0.1:5000
 ```
-9. Have fun and explore the site
+9. You should know have Aletheia running on your device.

+##

-## If you would like to contribute or if you find any issues, please let me know before initiating a pull request.
+If you would like to contribute or if you find any issues, please let me know before initiating a pull request.

 <p align="right">(<a href="#welcome">back to top</a>)</p>